centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-troubleshooting.md

 ---
 id: map-web-troubleshooting
-title: MAP Web troubleshooting
+title: MAP troubleshooting
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This chapter shows some guidelines on how to troubleshoot your MAP Web installation.
+This chapter shows some guidelines on how to troubleshoot your MAP installation.

 ## Make sure you installed the correct RPMs